 All full-time students registered at Calvin College are required to take courses in Bible.
 This requirement must include Bible 301.
-Students in residence for a full year are required to complete three semester hours; those in residence for two years at least six semester hours; those in residence three or four years at least nine semester hours.
+Students in residence for a full year are required to complete four semester hours; those in residence for two years at least six semester hours; those in residence three full years at least eight semester hours; those in residence four years at least ten semester hours.